nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Exits the program.<br>
 Format: `exit`

 > Before exiting the program, ensure you have no unwanted actions that need to be reverted.
-You can only undo actions done in the current session.

 <br><br>